 • A campus police department or a campus security department of an institution.
-If your institution has a campus police or security department, all individuals who work for that department are campus security authorities.
+If your institution has a campus police or security department, all individuals who work for police or security department, all individuals who work for that department are campus security authorities.
 A security department can be as small as one person.